Malcomian/abjure/readme.md

 ## Known Issues

-One issue with the single line and inline methods is that they will usually behave poorly with anything but the default vscode code formatter for javascript files, as most code formatters will push code that appears after a block quote, which is anything starting with a `/*` and ending with a `*/`, to a new line.
+One issue with the single line and inline methods is that they will usually behave poorly with anything but the default vscode code formatter for javascript files, as most code formatters will push code that appears after a block quote, which is anything starting with `/*` and ending with `*/`, to a new line.